 DWU COMES TO YOU.

-The LEARN & EARN program will be located on microsite campuses in PIERRE.
+The LEARN & EARN program will be located on a microsite campus in PIERRE.

 The LEARN & EARN program is an affordable and efficient 16-month path to a professional career and ASSOCIATE DEGREE with the opportunity to complete a bachelor’s degree.

 This is not your ordinary class time.
 The LEARN & EARN experience is full of hands-on, real-world simulations, and individual and group projects paired with specialized speakers.
 There are no tests and no traditional grades.

 At $18,000, the LEARN & EARN program is more affordable than most two-year degrees.
 (2022-23 undergraduate degree cost per credit hour is $375)